Search for a solar-bound axion halo using the Global Network of Optical Magnetometers for Exotic physics searches: Data and Analysis

 \subsection{Data Overview}

 The data used to search for evidence of a solar axion halo are from the 5th Science Run of GNOME, comprising 69 days of data from 12 different stations.
 Science Run 5 started on the 23rd of August 2021 and continued until the 31st of October 2021.
 Although none of the 12 GNOME stations were able to acquire continuous data for all 69 days, there were at least 5 stations active at all times throughout Science Run 5.
 Science Run 5 achieved a longer total time of continuous data acquisition than prior GNOME Science Runs, better overall sensitivity to exotic physics, and, as described below, incorporated hourly calibration pulses to enhance data reliability.\footnote{Calibration pulses were also employed in Science Run 4, but Science Run 4, like Science Runs 1-3, did not achieve the same level of continuous operation or sensitivity \cite{afach2023WhatCanGNOMEdo}.
 The data from Science Run 2 were used to search for axion domain walls \cite{afach2021search} and the data from Science Run 4 were used to search for exotic field emission from a black hole merger \cite{khamis2024multi}.} For these reasons, we chose to focus our analysis solely on Science Run 5 data.
-The technical details and characterization data for many of the GNOME magnetometers are described in Ref.\,\cite{afach2018characterization}, and further information about GNOME magnetometers is available in Refs.\,\cite{afach2021search,afach2023WhatCanGNOMEdo}.
-Key information concerning the translation of the magnetic fields to the pseudo-magnetic fields generated by axion-spin couplings for the GNOME magnetometers active during Science Run 5 is given in Appendix~\ref{appendix:GNOME-mag-characteristics} and summarized in Table~\ref{table:SR5-mags}.